Lead property information sheet 2026

 2. Begin by entering your client or student’s name, phone number, and email address at the top of the form.
 This ensures that all communication is streamlined.

 4. Input the asking price, city, and state.
-Include appraisal expectations and area details to give context to potential buyers.
+Additionally, provide an estimated appraisal value and area of town for better context.

-7. Provide additional details about repairs needed, occupancy status, and moving timelines to paint a complete picture of the property.
+7. Provide additional details about repairs needed, occupancy status, and any relevant notes in the designated sections at the bottom of the form.

 See more lead property information sheet versions